CAEP Accountability Measures

 Stakeholder Involvement

 In order to co-construct a mutually beneficial partnership between the AFTSE and our partner districts, the AFTSE meets as an entire unit twice a year with our Advisory Council on Education (ACE) committee, which includes multiple stakeholders from our partner districts.
 ACE committee meetings are devoted to a specific need each year identified by both our partner districts and our EPP.
 A smaller committee, the Bellarmine Educators Stakeholders Team (BEST), which consists of some AFTSE faculty members, administrators, teachers, and recruiters from JCPS and the Archdiocese of Louisville, meets three times a semester to provide input about individual programs, key assessments, and innovations.
 The AFTSE and our clinical partners share responsibility for the co-construction of key instruments used in the field, big picture curricular decisions, and programmatic changes.
 Over time, this collaborative process leads to purposeful changes and creates a cohesive experience for our candidates.
-Summaries of annual stakeholder activity is outlined in the tables below.
+Summaries of annual stakeholder activity are outlined in the tables below.

 Measures of Program Outcomes